The Borough Hall

 The complex opened in 1939 to great acclaim.
 It consisted of two main blocks, the Town Hall (known as Meridian House), which contained administrative offices and the council chamber, and The Borough Hall, with its two public assembly halls for entertainment and social activities.

 The design of the building is inspired by the architecture of Dutch modernist architect W.M.
 Dudok, and, in particular, his Hilversum Town Hall.
-It is an asymmetrical composition of stacked volumes with clear lines and a clearly definable horizontal emphasis.
+It has an asymmetrical composition of stacked volumes with clear lines and a clearly definable horizontal emphasis.
 The main elevations are faced with orange hand-made bricks, laid in a special bond to create a decorative striped pattern.

-The building proved a popular and fashionable venue when opened and hosted celebrity performers of the day staging both concerts and plays.
+The building proved a popular and fashionable venue when opened and hosted celebrity performers of the day, staging both concerts and plays.

-In 1965 the boroughs of Greenwich and Woolwich merged and the administrative headquarters moved.
+In 1965 the boroughs of Greenwich and Woolwich merged, and the administrative headquarters moved.
 Meridian House was sold to a private owner and completely refurbished at the loss of the majority of the original interior.
 The Borough Hall remained in council ownership and continued in popularity as a main entertainment venue hosting a variety of live performance including music, theatre and dance until 2018.

 This continued use, for entertainment purposes, has helped preserve the interior of The Borough Hall.
 Internally it retains its original plan form in its entirety and is almost completely intact in terms of fixtures and fittings, including the marble-lined stair and the original timber wall panelling to both halls.
 Original light fittings, doors, handrails, terrazzo floors and heating equipment all still remain.
 This high degree of intactness, within the building as a whole, is increasingly rare and adds to the building’s overall architectural and historical importance and interest.